cocotb/cocotb/docs/source/coroutines.rst

 This should be the preferred way to run multiple coroutines concurrently.

 The typical usage pattern is to create a :class:`!TaskManager` as an :term:`asynchronous context manager` using the :keyword:`async with` statement;
-then to use the :deco:`@fork <cocotb.triggers.TaskManager.fork>` decorator method to start :class:`!Task`\ s within the context block.
+then to use the :deco:`fork <cocotb.triggers.TaskManager.fork>` decorator method to start :class:`!Task`\ s within the context block.
 When control reaches the end of the context block the :class:`!TaskManager` blocks the encompassing :class:`!Task` until all children :class:`!Task`\ s complete.

 .. code-block:: python

+    from cocotb.triggers import TaskManager

     async with TaskManager() as tm: